ashawe/CTF-Website-Template-2020/CONTRIBUTING.md

 git checkout -b 325-add-japanese-translations
 ```

 When merging pull requests, your commits will be squashed.
-So make sure you explain your pull requests properly More in [Pull Requests](#Pull-Requests)
+So make sure you explain your pull requests properly.
+More about [Pull Requests here](#Pull-Requests)

 ### 2. Did you find a bug?